kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/taxonomy/PLD_taxonomy_v2.0_notes.md

 This file exists as the **historical reasoning record** behind the formation of the PLD v2 taxonomy under **Hybrid Governance mode**.
 It provides:

-- Context for why v2 is not yet fully frozen
+- Context for why v2 is not yet stabilized or suitable for locking
 - Rationale behind Canonical / Provisional / Pending category decisions
 - Known risks, ambiguity classes, and expected validation checkpoints
 - Notes to future governance reviewers (“why did we do it this way?”)